SandyJay2003/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Project Objective
-This Power BI dashboard provides an interactive visualization of key business metrics including sales performance, customer insights, and product trends.
-It helps users quickly analyze data using dynamic filters, KPIs, and charts for better decision-making.
+The objective of this Power BI project is to design an interactive dashboard that transforms raw data into meaningful visual insights, enabling users to analyze key performance indicators, identify trends, and make data-driven decisions efficiently.